conan-io/docs/tutorial/creating_packages/define_package_information.rst

 You can see that we are linking with the target name ``hello::hello``.
 Conan sets this target name by default, but we can change it using the *properties model*.
-Let's try to change it to the name ``hellotarget``.
+Let's try to change it to the name ``hello::myhello``.
 To do this, we have to set the property ``cmake_target_name`` in the package_info method of our *hello/1.0* Conan package: